 potentially harming the nation.”

-Other conservatives voted against it because they favor a longer term budget plan and say Congress needs to turn its attention to bigger goals such as the President’s 2012 budget and the delicate maneuver over the debt ceiling.
+At least five other conservatives including Rep. Michele Bachmann, R-Minn., leader of the House Tea Party caucus, Rep. Tim Huelskamp, R-Kan., Rep. Jeff Flake R-Ariz., Rep. Jeff Duncan, R-S.C., and Sen. Marco Rubio, R-FL., have pledged to vote against it because they favor a longer term budget plan and say Congress needs to turn its attention to bigger goals such as the President’s 2012 budget and the delicate maneuver over the debt ceiling.

 With the spending war raging on Capitol Hill, federal agencies are feeling the stress of the budget impasse.
 They have been limping along on temporary funding for the past five months facing an uncertain budget picture.
 Some agencies have pointed to delays in long term research projects, hiring freezes, large backlogs of services to the public; others have stopped signing new and existing contracts that could save the government money, said Max Stier, president of Partnership for Public Service.
 “The repeated stopgap funding resolutions have taken a toll on federal agencies, creating unpredictability, hampering workforce productivity and potentially harming the nation,” Stier said.